nextleap-project/countermitm/3_key_history.md

 The main countermeassure against this attack obviously is timely fingerprint comparisons.
 Key changes can also be exposed in the user interface or rejected.
-However these types of user interaction are not in line with the opportunistic approach to enryption autocrypt is taking.
+However these types of user interaction are not in line with the opportunistic approach to enryption Autocrypt is taking.
 They also leave users in a difficult situation: They are alerted that someones key has changed and they should verify it.
 However this is usually not what the user wants to achieve in that particular moment.